sap-tutorials/Tutorials/tutorials/cai-bot-getting-started/cai-bot-getting-started.md

 ## Details
 ### You will learn
-  - How to get an account with SAP Conversation AI
+  - How to get an account with SAP Conversational AI
   - How to create a chatbot project
   - How to train your chatbot (to understand people)
   - How to give your chatbot skills